Treatments for scarring

 Scars are a natural part of the healing process and although they may never disappear completely, they are likely to fade over time.
 There are a few things that you can use to help minimise the appearance and impact these have on you.

-Below is some information on some of the treatments that are available to help with scarring as per the NHS guidelines5:
+Below is some information on some of the treatments that are available to help with scarring, as per the NHS guidelines4:

 Silicone gels or sheets

 These can be used to help soften and flatten the appearance of a healing scar.
-These treatments can also assist to relieve any itching or discomfort you are feeling; you can speak with your GP, specialist or pharmacist about what the most appropriate silicon-based treatment may be for you.
+These treatments can also assist to relieve any itching or discomfort you may be feeling.
+You can speak with your GP, specialist or pharmacist about what the most appropriate silicon-based treatment may be for you.

 Steroids

 Steroids can improve a scars appearance through corticosteroid injections.
-Injections will need to be repeated a number of times with a break in-between treatment, to assess the bodies response.
+Injections will need to be repeated a number of times with a break in-between treatment, to assess the body's response.

 To flatten the appearance of keloid scars (an enlarged or raised scar), steroid-impregnated tape can also be used; this will need to be prescribed by your GP or dermatologist.